vain0x/milone-lang/docs/refs/x_linear_type.md

 - Record types can't be linear.
 In other words, field types can't be linear.
 - Generic function can't bind type variables to linear types.
     - Note that type variables of generic types can be linear; e.g. `option<__linear<int>>`.
+- Linear variables can't be used in local functions.

 ## Advanced topics